lintabong/IoT-Collection/README.md

 ### 1. [Waterflow Meter (NodeMCU - Firebase - Android Native)](https://github.com/lintabong/IoT-Collection/tree/main/WaterFlowMonitoring)
-<p> Using nodemcu, I create a circuit to read the current of water and transmit the data to the firebase.
-Then, the data that has been sent in firebase, downloaded and monitored in real time using android apps </p>
+<p>Using nodemcu, I create a circuit to read the current of water and transmit the data to the firebase.
+Then, the data that has been sent in firebase, downloaded and monitored in real time using android apps.</p>

 ![Android Layout](https://github.com/lintabong/IoT-Collection/blob/main/WaterFlowMonitoring/waterflow.png)
 =====

 ### 2. [MQ7 Realtime Sensor & Datalogger](https://github.com/lintabong/IoT-Collection/tree/main/DataloggerMQ7sdcard)
+<p>I have created a datalogger to detect co levels in percent by using co sensors.
+As well as a program to calculate how long the program runs without using RTC, co-level data is stored into a sd card.</p>

 ![Android Layout](https://github.com/lintabong/IoT-Collection/blob/main/DataloggerMQ7sdcard/datalogger.png)
 =====